garygrossgarten/github-action-scp/readme.md

 # GitHub Action SCP

-Simple GitHub Action to copy a folder orr single file to a remote server using SSH.
+Simple GitHub Action to copy a folder or single file to a remote server using SSH.
 This is working with the latest [GitHub Actions](https://github.com/features/actions).

 ## ✨ Example Usage